101 DWI Facts – Plus 15 Actionable Tips to Avoid a DWI

 Unlike alcohol, there is no fixed blood concentration for which a motorist is deemed intoxicated by drugs.
 That means it’s up to law enforcement to decide whether or not to arrest a driver suspected of drugged driving.
 Some law enforcement departments have Drug Recognition Examiners or DREs who are trained to recognize and examine drugged drivers.
 Dr. David J. Hanson, a sociology professor who has been researching the subject of alcohol and drinking for 40 years and operates the website Alcohol Problems and Solutions, said on average DRE’s falsely identify one innocent driver for every eight arrested.
 “Who would want a doctor who botched over one of every eight heart surgeries?
 Or an airline pilot who botched over one one of every eight landings?”
 Hansen asks in an article on his website about detecting drugged driving.
 When drugged driving cases make it to trial, prosecutors bring in the DRE or other experts to give an opinion about whether or not the accused was intoxicated by drugs and use signs, such as erratic driving or the driver’s attitude, to try and prove their case.

-39. In Texas, the state must prove a defendant was intoxicated at the time of his offense, and not just at the time of the blood draw.
+39. In Texas, prosecutors must prove a defendant was intoxicated at the time of the offense, and not just at the time of the blood draw.

-This is significant because sometimes it takes an hour or several hours to get the warrant and then the blood.
+This is significant because sometimes it takes an hour, or even several hours, for police to get a warrant to draw blood.

 ACTION TIP #8